 If you want to own a longterm winning company, you have to gain some idea of its grande strategy.
 One method for gaining such insight is to craft what business schools call SWOT, for “Strengths, Weaknesses, Opportunities, and Threats.”
 Each of these four topics represents a different big-picture lens with which to look at the company and its industry.
 It enables the managers to establish a plan of action leveraging the company’s strengths to embrace its most valuable market opportunities, while fending off the threats to its profitabililty by shielding its weaknesses.

-I’ll now apply this technique to Zipcar (NASDAQ: ZIP) so we may have a clearer picture of its future and what it needs to do to successfully get there.
+I’ll now apply this technique to Zipcar (UNKNOWN: ZIP.DL2) so we may have a clearer picture of its future and what it needs to do to successfully get there.
 The company’s strategic strengths are the six reasons an investor would want to buy this company, so let's begin there.